xalicex/LOLDrivers_finder/readme.md

 python finder.py [--api-url API_URL] [file_paths [file_paths ...]]
 ```

-- `--api-url`: URL of the API to retrieve data from (default: "https://www.loldrivers.io/api/drivers.json").
+- `--api-url`: URL of the API to lretrieve data from (default: "https://www.loldrivers.io/api/drivers.json").
 - `file_paths`: Paths to files containing lists of functions.
 If no file paths are provided, default lists of terminate functions and open functions will be used.

 ## Main functions